Users say Robinhood is down as stocks soar – TechCrunch

 After weeks of turbulent markets largely driven by coronavirus concerns, the Dow Jones Industrial Average (DJIA) is up 3% in early morning trading.

 Robinhood, which earlier this month raised $280 million pushing its valuation to $8.3 billion, took heat in March after several days of outages saw users unable to trade on the platform.
-Users were left furious after the outage prevented access to the platform on what was one of the busiest trading days of the year so far.
+Users were left furious after the outage prevented access to the platform on what was one of the busiest trading days of the year.

 The financial startup said it would offer case-by-case compensation to its 10 million users for their troubles.
 Months earlier, the company admitted a glitch that let users borrow more money than they were allowed.